Here's another one of my politically incorrect, too little too late, pain

 Americans still believe that you get what you pay for.
 BS to that.

-Epiphone guitars come out of the same Korean factories as most other cheapo
+Epiphone guitars come out of the same Indonesian & Vietnamese factories as most other cheapo

 guitars and yet they sell for much more.
 Again Ed Roman says BS to that.
 If you